RedHat-UX/red-hat-design-system/docs/design-code-status/index.md

 <link rel="stylesheet" href="{{ '/assets/packages/@rhds/elements/elements/rh-table/rh-table-lightdom.css' | url }}">

 <section>

-  <h2>Overview</h2>
+  ## Overview

-  <p>Our team is building a robust library of foundations and components.
-When we add new foundations and components or make significant updates, this table will be updated so you know what is currently available to use.</p>
+  Our team is building a robust library of foundations and components.
+When we add new foundations and components or make significant updates, this table will be updated so you know what is currently available to use.

 </section>

 <section>

-  <h2>Design/code status</h2>
+  ## Design/code status

-  <p>Last updated on October 5, 2022.</p>
+  Last updated on October 5, 2022.

   <rh-table>
     <table>